Choosing alternatives to coal tar-based pavement sealcoats: Guidance for property owners, associations and managers

 - If more than one coat is required, follow the manufacturer’s recommendations for time or dryness required before applying a second coat.
 This will vary depending on weather conditions;

-- Application of asphalt sealcoat should take place only if the air temperature is at least 55°F and rising, approximately May through September;
+- Application of asphalt sealcoat should take place only if the air temperature is at least 55°F and rising, approximately May through September in the Great Lakes area (longer seasons further south);

 - Asphalt and other sealcoats should not be applied at night or when rain is expected in less than 3 hours, in foggy conditions, or when the pavement surface has standing water.
 Turn off or cover all sprinkler irrigation systems.